Vic3s/Projects/README.md

-Just a repo for my projects
+Just a repository for my projects, most of which are still unfinished.